NIWS slider

 1. Bar Charts

-Bar charts are traders' most straightforward charts.
-It consists of a series of vertical lines which tells you about the (OHLC), i.e., the opening, high, low, and close & mark the fluctuations of the shares price during a particular time.
+• Bar charts are traders' most straightforward charts.
+They consist of a series of vertical lines that tell you about the (OHLC), i.e., the opening, high, low, and close, and mark the share price fluctuations during a particular time.

-To the right of the horizontal dash, you can see a horizontal line showing the opening price; to the left, it shows the closing price.
+• A horizontal line showing the opening price is visible to the right of the horizontal dash; to the left, it shows the closing price.

-Red lines indicate a lower closing price than the opening price.
-If the closing price exceeds the opening, the line is indicated in black or green color.
+• Red lines indicate a lower closing price than the opening price.
+If the closing price exceeds the opening, the line is shown in black or green colour.

-Charts like this are known to connect different closing prices.
-These charts are known as fundamental forms of technical analysis that experts use.
+Charts like this connect different closing prices.
+They are fundamental forms of technical analysis that experts use.

 The best thing about this chart is that it helps the investor to get the big picture of past and present asset prices.